yalanyang/LRAPA_v0.1/README.md

 **Contributions**

-This package is developed and maintained by [Yalan Yang](yangyalan@uchicago.edu) at the Department of Human Genetics, The University of Chicago.
+This package is developed and maintained by Yalan Yang (yangyalan@uchicago.edu) at the Department of Human Genetics, The University of Chicago.
 If you want to contribute the package, please leave an issue.
 Thank you.